 Robert Fitzgerald AM

-Robert Fitzgerald AM was appointed as a Commissioner in January 2004.
+Robert Fitzgerald AM was appointed as a Commissioner from January 2004 to April 2019, and is currently a Special Adviser.
 Robert has a diverse background and extensive experience in commerce, law, public policy and community services.
 Prior to being appointed to the Commission, Robert was the Community and Disability Services Commissioner and Deputy Ombudsman in NSW.

 Robert is currently working on the inquiry into Compensation and Rehabilitation for Veterans.

 He has previously been a Commissioner on the following inquiries and studies:

 - Regulation Impact Analysis: Benchmarking

 - Early Childhood Development Sector